KPZ Equation from non-simple variations on open ASEP: Proof of Theorem

-By construction of the aforementioned cutoff, the first quantity on the RHS is certainly bounded above by $N^{-\beta}$.
-Concerning the second quantity, we first observe that Lemma \ref{lemma:APrioriYX} provides the following high-probability estimate given any $\delta \in \R_{>0}$:
+} By construction of the aforementioned cutoff, the first term on the RHS is certainly bounded above by $N^{-\beta}$.
+Concerning the second term, we first observe that Lemma \ref{lemma:APrioriYX} provides the following high-probability estimate given any {$\delta>0$:}

-Like in the proof of Lemma 2.5 in \cite{DT}, by definition of the Gartner transform we may now write the following representation of the fluctuations of the particle density in terms of the regularity of the microscopic Cole-Hopf transform for $\ell_{N} \overset{\bullet}= N^{\frac12-\e}$:
+Like in the proof of Lemma 2.5 in \cite{DT}, by definition of $\mathbf{Z}^{N}$ we may now write the following representation of the fluctuations of the particle density in terms of the regularity of the microscopic Cole-Hopf transform for {$\ell_{N} = N^{1/2-\e}$:}